 One of the application is multistatic synthetic aperture radar where an array of microwave oscillators are synchronized to a single master optical oscillator; LO, local oscillator.
 The master site’s clock is based on a laser stabilized to an optical cavity (optical oscillator).
 The remote site’s clock is based on a combined quartz oscillator and DRO.
 This remote microwave clock is tightly synchronized to the optical clock over a folded 4 km long air path via O-TWTFT.
 The time and the frequency outputs from each clock are compared in a separate measurement to verify femtosecond time offsets and high phase coherence of the synchronized signals

-US team lands $7M grant for attosecond laser development
+In 2013, US team landed $7M grant for attosecond laser development

 The US Defense Advanced Research Projects Agency (DARPA) is funding the effort, which features researchers from the University of Central Florida (UCF), the University of Ottawa and the University of California, Berkeley.